Kraktorist/build-stack/README.md

 ./docs/prerequisites.sh
 ```

-This will return list of variables which need to be copied to ansible-vault secret file `envs/*/group_vars/all/secrets.yaml`.
+This will return list of variables which need to be copied to ansible-vault secret file `envs/*/group_vars/all/secrets.yaml` and into the `build/builder.env` file

 ## Builder image